7 Ways to Prevent Third-Party Data Harvesting in 2025

 The Cost of Third-Party Data Harvesting

-Damage to reputation: Bad news travels fast, and businesses that have suffered from a cyberattack or data breach often struggle to attract customers or clients.
+Reputational damage: Bad news travels fast, and businesses that have suffered from a cyberattack or data breach often struggle to attract customers or clients.
 Incidents like these can cause long-lasting reputation damage for companies because information on the internet can linger almost indefinitely.
 Just one breach can leave a company permanently tarnished.

-Legal liability: In contrast with many other countries, the United States does not have a single comprehensive data protection law that governs the protection of personal data.
+Legal liability: In contrast with many other countries, the United States does not have a single comprehensive data protection law that governs the safety of personal data.
 However, it has enacted hundreds of federal and state laws, creating a complex web of regulations that aim to safeguard the personal information of American citizens.
 So, depending on its circumstances, a company may face prosecution over a data breach, which can lead to fines, lawsuits, and other legal penalties.

 Operational disruption: A data breach can cause significant operational disruption for a company, including system downtime, security upgrades, and increased demands on IT resources.